Get Business Grants API Reference

 |

-A unix timestamp of the date the grant was added to the grants database |
+An ISO 8601 datetime string of the date the grant was added to the grants database |

 Example